Quick facts about San Luis Obispo

 To search available commercial property listings, check out these local commercial and residential real estate companies.

 San Luis Obispo remains one of the rare communities where superior K-12 public education is available for everyone.
-This past year, voters strongly supported local schools by passing three bond measures seeking a combined $510 million to upgrade campuses across San Luis Obispo County.
+Voters strongly supported local schools by passing three bond measures seeking a combined $510 million to upgrade campuses across San Luis Obispo County.

 Public educational institutions and facilities in San Luis Obispo include several with distinctions as Blue Ribbon Schools and California Distinguished Schools.